open-spaced-repetition/fsrs4anki/README.md

 ### 2.1 Generate Personalized Parameters

+You can generate parameters in a variety of ways depending on which method you prefer.
+For the most up to date methods please check the [releases](https://github.com/open-spaced-repetition/fsrs4anki/releases/tag/v3.26.2).

+### 2.1a Google Colab

 Open the [optimizer's notebook](https://github.com/open-spaced-repetition/fsrs4anki/releases/latest) and click on Open in Colab to run the optimizer on Google Colab.
 You don't need to configure the coding environment yourself and you can use Google's machines for free (you'll need to register a Google account):

 ![image](https://github.com/open-spaced-repetition/fsrs4anki/assets/32575846/5f5af21b-583d-496c-9bad-0eef0b1fb7a6)